 Stanley’s team plans to hold ribbon-cutting event in September.

-- Candidates begin announcing for College Park election
+- Candidates begin to formally file for Bowie City Council election

 - College Park Council weighs in on search for new city manager